 Editing Capabilities in Moodle

-NOTE: Before making any major changes to a course you should archive it and download a copy to your computer to be restored in case of catastrophe.
+NOTEBefore making major changes to your course you should backup your course to be restored in case of catastrophe.

 Turn Editing On button is found in the top-right corner of a Moodle page you have permission to modify content for.